23 Interesting Facts About Tuvalu

 4. The islands were once known as the Ellice Islands.
 They were named after the British MP Edward Ellice when one of his ships visited Funafuta.
 The name was later applied to all the islands.

 5. In the late 19th century, Tuvalu was among several Pacific islands to suffer from ‘blackbirding’.
-Blackbirding was the kidnapping of people for use as forced labour on plantations in Fiji and Australia.
-The wretched practice ended around 1872 and led to several countries banning overseas-labour recruitment.
+Blackbirding was the kidnapping of people for use as forced labor on plantations in Fiji and Australia.
+The wretched practice ended around 1872 and led to several countries banning overseas labor recruitment.

 6. From 1892, Tuvalu was part of the British protectorate (and later colony), the Gilbert and Ellice Islands.
 In 1976 the group was divided and would later form parts of Kiribati (Gilbert Islands) and Tuvalu (Ellice Islands).